G.L.O.S.S.: Influences and lyrical content

 Smith cites Massachusetts hardcore punk staples Bane and Reach the Sky as bands that she felt she had a connection to lyrically, because the "emotional vulnerability" of these bands' lyrics set them apart from many bands within the scene in the early 2000s.
 She goes on to say that many of the bands at the time were made up of straight, white males from the suburbs.
 She thought that the lyrical content of most of the bands during this time did not really reflect the issues or opinions of the people on the margins of the hardcore punk scene and society as a whole, such as people of color, women, transgender people, disabled people, or anyone who identifies as a queer person.
 Smith explains that G.L.O.S.S. is a reaction towards cisgender people in popular culture, society, pacifism and the hardcore punk scene.
 G.L.O.S.S.'s lyrics range from police brutality and corruption to being a proud trans person living in today's society.

 Smith expressed that she was tired of feeling unwelcome and feeling like she should stick to the back of the room at the largely straight white male dominated hardcore shows that she was attending.
 In a Maximum Rock and Roll interview, the band talks about how they were tired of seeing the identities of straight white males reflected in a scene that claims to be full of outcasts.
 In an interview with Rolling Stone Magazine, Bison says that the band is "intentionally antagonistic" and is not interested in fitting into or being "tolerated" by society or any scene.
 Their intention is to carve out a new space for themselves and the groups they advocate for.

-Live shows

-The band's live performances during their short career reflected the energy, controlled violence and audience participation that is commonly associated with hardcore punk music.